jernejjevsenak/dendroTools/cran-comments.md

 Dear CRAN

 This is regular update of the dendroTools R package.
-There were only minor changes related to default values of function arguments, improved description and correction of spelling errors.
+I have included additional options related to the aggregate function.

 In previous versions, we agreed to disable vignette checking on some platforms.
 I believe it makes sense to keep it that way.